Pixabay/jQuery-autoComplete/readme.md

 * Fixed #29: Select item with tab.
 * Fixed #33: Suggestions not hidden on fast input.
+* Fixed incorrect selection by mouse when suggestions are scrolled down.

 ### Version 1.0.6 - 2015/04/22